 Additional Points to Consider

 In addition to creating and publicly disclosing the reports, reporting entities must also engage with a third-party assurance provider to ensure accurate information.
+Larger companies are able to report at the parent company level meaning subsidiaries do not need to report individually.

 Upon submission of reports, businesses will also need to pay a fee to CARB that has yet to be set.
 If they fail to report, the board can distribute fines upwards of $500,000 depending on the case.